While I don’t write as prolifically as I used to, below is a collection of my essays and publications.

 (In Spanish) This case study discusses the innovative structure of IUNA, a social holding company in Valencia, Spain that runs a variety of social enterprises targeted towards vulnerable populations (disabled, former criminals and drug users, etc).
 Most interestingly, IUNA has a “social stock”, in which investors can commit an amount of capital and earn a small amount of interest in the duration the equity funding is used to support the various IUNA ventures.
 This paper received an honorable mention for the “Ignacio Ellacuria Prize of Studies of Social Interest”.

-I presented this essay at the 2009 Education Without Borders conference in Dubai in the "e-technology" panel.
+I presented this essay at the 2009 Education Without Borders conference in Dubai in the “e-technology” panel.
 This paper ended up winning the best paper prize.
-Summary: What's the difference between a single million-dollar donation versus a million one-dollar donations?
+Back then, Givology was only in its most incipient stage and we’ve since evolved.
+Summary: What’s the difference between a single million-dollar donation versus a million one-dollar donations?
 With technological advances reducing transaction costs and increasing usage of P2P social networking sites, the Internet has fundamentally revolutionized education philanthropy, empowering information sharing to make giving by individuals much more targeted, transparent, and rewarding.
-This in-depth case study on Givology seeks to discuss microphilanthropy's implications for education, its benefits and limitations, potential risks, and future opportunities.
+This in-depth case study on Givology seeks to discuss microphilanthropy’s implications for education, its benefits and limitations, potential risks, and future opportunities.

-(In Spanish) The above document contains a collection of my reflections and thoughts on the writings of key Spanish literary figures.
-In my semester abroad in Madrid, I completed more writing than I had ever done in any semester at Penn!
-The process of organizing my thoughts and reflecting on a series of texts by great authors really helped solidify my Spanish skills.
+(In Spanish) The above document contains a collection of my reflections and thoughts on the writings of key Spanish literary figures when I studied abroad in Madrid.
+The process of organizing my thoughts and reflecting on a series of texts by great authors really improved my grasp of the language and understanding of the broader cultural context.